 - □ Analysis by the Department of Internal Affairs ("DIA") in May 2020 forecast that council funding revenue would fall between 2.3% and 11% in the 2020/21 financial year.
 This was in response to NZ moving to level 4 lockdown on 25 March 2020. - ☐ Impact on sector was significantly less than anticipated: - > Actual revenue in 2020/21 financial year increased 3.2% from 2019/20 financial year; - > Impact on rural councils was minimal; - ➤ Some metro councils are experiencing some ongoing loss of revenue.
-This is mainly due to loss of dividend revenue, major events income and public transport revenue. - □ Council sector was a significant beneficiary of Central Government grant funding over past two years, including COVID-19 assistance: - > Three Water grant funding of NZ\$761 million; - > NZ\$2.6 billion of funding for council and community projects; - > NZ\$3.0 billion of Provincial Growth Fund grants from 2019 to 2021 for investment in regional economic development. - □ NZ moved back into level 4 lockdown on 17 August 2021 (with some easing outside Auckland on 31 August) - ➤ Likely to be some impact on revenue of metro councils.
+This is mainly due to loss of dividend revenue, major events income and public transport revenue. - > Some council CCO's are asking their parent council for financial support (due to loss in underlying revenue). - ➤ Government has provided financial support for businesses.
+To date there is no evidence of an increase in rate arrears. - ☐ Council sector was a significant beneficiary of Central Government grant funding over past two years, including COVID-19 assistance: - ➤ Three Water grant funding of NZ\$761 million; - ➤ NZ\$2.6 billion of funding for council and community projects; - ➤ NZ\$3.0 billion of Provincial Growth Fund grants from 2019 to 2021 for investment in regional economic development.